 Before it was occupied by the Spanish, the area that is now the Dominican Republic was inhabited by the Arawakan-speaking Taino people While the Dominican Republic is quite famous for its many stunning beaches, in fact, it is the most visited place in the Caribbean there are also numerous other attractions available in the country.
 From soaring mountains to interesting architecture and powerful waterfalls, the Dominican Republic is a top destination for snowbirds.

-- Activities in The Dominican Republic in the winter
+- 7 Activities in The Dominican Republic in the fall, winter, or spring

 Why should people stay in The Dominican Republic